captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 Trains don’t go past the Reservoir.
 ---
 ## ANNA:
+I KNOW!
+---
 We got off at the Reservoir,
 ---
 and these government agents met us there
 ---
 and made us sign all this paperwork
 ---
-insurance, medical history, legal stuff,
+insurance, medical history, legal stuff, non-disclosure stuff
 ---
 ## CARRIE:
 Okay, okay, and then?